Masih-Mortazavi/git-intro/README.md

 commit on github 6th on line 26 (will not pull on the local , making local change on line 26 then push)

 make changes in local on line 28 commit not push then make hub change on the same line

+Making commit hub on line30 not pusll on local first